flare-kcl/flare-app/ios/fastlane/README.md

 ```
 fastlane ios release
 ```
-Submit a new build to Play Store (Release Track)
+Submit a new build to App Store

 ----